 Renee spent three years living in Belfast, Northern Ireland studying the post-conflict region.
-She is responsible for providing high-level administrative support and assistance to the President.
-She manages systems to keep the President organized, supports the President's strategic connection to Peace First staff and activities, and contributes to various projects across departments.
+She is responsible for managing internal operations and finances for Peace First.
 Renee received her B.A. in Psychology at Providence College, and her MSC in Applied Psychology from the University of Ulster.

 Digital Media and Communications Manager

 Dalton began his time with Peace First as an AmeriCorps VISTA working in both the programs and communications departments.
 He is now responsible for helping to design and implement the communications efforts of Peace First and manages all Peace First social media and websites.
 Dalton received his B.A. in Political Science from Vassar College.

 Kelsey supports the planning and implementation of Peace First initiatives.
 Previously, she worked in the peacebuilding sector in Northern Ireland, facilitating programs for children, young people, and adults at the Corrymeela Community, where she also contributed to the integration of environmental sustainability into programmatic work.
 She received her MPhil in Conflict Resolution and Reconciliation from Trinity College Dublin, and her BA in Peace and Conflict Studies from UC Berkeley.

 Jackie graduated from Boston University with a BA in International Relations with a focus in Regional Politics and Cultural Anthropology.
 In previous positions, she has worked with various nonprofits who work to foster youth leadership, create cross-cultural dialogue on an international level, and broaden professional opportunities and responsibilities available for young adults.
 At Peace First Jackie is responsible for managing calendar scheduling, providing high-level administrative and development support, and contributing to various Peace First projects.